 Plane and train tips

 - Track your flight.
-Download your airline’s app but also look for apps such as GateGuru that track flight status and delays.
+Download your airline’s app but also look for apps such as FlightAware that track flight status and delays.
 You can also visit the airport website, such as Baltimore-Washington Thurgood Marshall International Airport, for arrivals and departures information.

 - Study car rentals.
-Book about 6 weeks ahead to avoid a limited choice of vehicles during the holidays.
-To save money, use your NEA member discount at one of five rental car companies or check general travel sites as well as car-rental agencies.
+Book about six months to six weeks ahead to avoid a limited choice of vehicles during the holidays.
+To save money, use your NEA member discount through NEA Travel or check general travel sites as well as car-rental agencies.
 You can even call to ask about discounts.
 The number of days counts, too: It may be cheaper to pay for a weekly rate rather than rent for a few days.